 This page can be used to view or set the GPS receiver's Position and Mode, as well as the GPS Antenna Cable Delay.
-Note that the SyncServer model 350i does not have a GPS receiver.

 Status: Indicates whether the GPS receiver is a valid reference (locked) or not (unlocked).

 Current Position: The GPS antenna position in Latitude and Longitude by degrees, minutes, and seconds, and the cardinal points of the compass followed by the altitude in Meters.
 These values can be permanently set when the GPS Mode is set to Position Hold.